rufus-lang/rufus/doc/spec.md

 ```

 The scope of a declared identifier is the extent of source text in which the
-identifier denotes the specified constant, type, variable, function, label, or
+identifier denotes the specified constant, type, variable, function, or module.
-package.

 Rufus is lexically scoped using blocks:

 1. The scope of a predeclared identifier is the universe block.
 2. The scope of an identifier denoting a constant, type, variable, or function
-   declared at top level (outside any function) is the package block.
+   declared at top level (outside any function) is the module block.
-3. The scope of the package name of an imported package is the file block of the
+3. The scope of the module name of an imported module is the file block of the
    file containing the import declaration.
 4. The scope of an identifier denoting a function parameter, or result variable
    is the function body.